 - Assessment for teachers

 - Multivariate analysis of data and statistical inference

 A graduate degree in educational assessment, measurement and evaluation can prepare individuals for jobs as researchers and analysts in several fields, including:

 - Large-scale test management

 - Certification and licensure

-Many graduates who earn a M.Ed. in Measurement and Evaluation choose to go on to earn a Doctor of Philosophy (Ph.D.), which allows more advanced studies in statistics, and also requires the completion of a publishable dissertation.
-Ph.D. program graduates can go on to positions teaching statistics, measurement, and evaluation in colleges.
+Many graduates who earn a M.Ed. in Measurement and Evaluation choose to go on to earn a Doctor of Philosophy (Ph.D.), which allows for more advanced studies in statistics and also requires the completion of a publishable dissertation.
+Ph.D. program graduates can go on to positions teaching statistics, measurement and evaluation in colleges.